Here’s a common question from new readers:

 If you have predictable income and expenses and track your spending to the penny, you don’t need much of a buffer.
 If, however, your expenses or income vary from month to month or you simply don’t want to worry about your bank balance very often, a larger buffer is in order.

 There is a sweet spot.
 You don’t want to build your cash cushion too big because that money could be at work for you in some other way.
-Although interest rates are dreary now, 1 percent in a high yield savings account is better that zero percent in a checking account.
-(As an alternative, you can look into interest-bearing checking accounts.)
+Although interest rates are dreary now, X percent in a high yield savings account is better that zero percent in a checking account.
+(As an alternative, you can also check out some other interest-bearing checking accounts.)

 But keep the buffer no bigger than necessary.
 Then, funnel all extra money to paying down your credit card balances.